Training Programs

 We translate our research into practice through education and training.

-Our Principal Research Fellow, Associate Professor Josephine Barbaro, has been working on the early signs of autism in babies and toddlers for more than 15 years.
-The SACS method identifies a set of behaviours or 'early markers' that are characteristic of children on the autism spectrum, from as young as 12 months old.
+Our Principal Research Fellow, Associate Professor Josephine Barbaro, has been working on the early signs of autism in babies and toddlers for more than 18 years and has recently extended the checks for up to preschool age.
+The SACS method identifies a set of behaviours or 'early signs' that are characteristic of Autistic children from as young as 11 months old.
+Originally implemented in Victoria's Maternal and Child Health services, more than 15 countries now use the SACS method.

-SACS-R+PR training equips professionals working with under 42 months of age with the necessary skills to effectively identify children on the autism spectrum, discuss their findings with families as part of routine care and provide a streamlined referral pathway for families.
+SACS-R+PR training equips professionals working with children under 60 months of age with the necessary skills to effectively identify Autistic children, discuss their findings with families as part of routine care and provide a streamlined referral pathway for families.

 The videos in this online module were recorded during a recent face-to-face workshop.
 We have included additional resources to support your knowledge and practice.
 This module includes additional readings and articles that are located within each section.
 These are available for you to download and keep as a resource.